Xirider/finetune-gpt2xl/README.md

 ### Requirements (for people who have never used GCE):

-1. Have the Google Cloud SDK installed [Click Here](https://cloud.google.com/sdk/docs/install)
+1. Have the Google Cloud SDK installed: [Click Here](https://cloud.google.com/sdk/docs/install)
 2. Have an Google Cloud Account registered, billing set up and create a project
 3. You need to request a quota limit increase for "GPU All Regions" to 1
 4. You need to be logged in and initialize the cloud sdk with `gcloud auth` and `login